 Dr. Jack Henningfield and several other researchers like Dr. Edward Boyer concluded in their research that Kratom was no more addictive than a cup of coffee.
 However, Kratom, like coffee does have the attributes to become addictive, just like anything else.
 For most people, not having their morning cup of coffee makes them sluggish at times.
 In their research, Dr. Henningfield and Dr. Boyer suggest Kratom does not have the serious side effects like opiates or other opioids, but more so along the lines as lacking a cup of coffee when you needed it.

 Is Kratom Legal?

-The FDA and DEA have yet to make a decision on the legality of Kratom across the United States.
+The legality of Kratom across the United States has not yet been determined as a whole.
 For some states, Kratom still remains a gray area for its citizens, for others, this plant is free to purchase and consume.
 The following states have banned Kratom or are in the process of banning Kratom.

 - Alabama – Kratom is a Schedule 1 controlled substance drug as of May 10, 2016.

 - Arkansas – Kratom is a controlled substance as of February 2016.